 Graupner was a German harpsichordist and composer.
 After studying law at the University of Leipzig, he joined the Hamburg Opera alongside a young violinist named Handel, then became conductor to the court at Darmstadt.
 He won the prestigious cantorship at the Church of St. Thomas but was contractually bound to the court, so the cantorship went to another emerging composer—Johann Sebastian Bach.
 Graupner was a prolific writer and revered in his time.
 Why did he fall into obscurity?
 More…

-Tagged Arts, Christoph Graupner, Church of St. Thomas, Darmstadt, George Frideric Handel, German, Graupner, Hamburg Opera, harpsichordist, Johann Sebastian Bach, Leipzig University, Music, University of Leipzig
+Tagged Arts -Architecture, sculpture, Christoph Graupner, Church of St. Thomas, Darmstadt, George Frideric Handel, German, Graupner, Hamburg Opera, harpsichordist, Johann Sebastian Bach, Leipzig University, Music, University of Leipzig

 To English doctor Harold Shipman, the fundamental medical principle of “first do no harm” apparently meant little.
 After practicing medicine for decades, he aroused suspicion in 1998, when it emerged that he was named the sole beneficiary in a deceased patient’s will—a will that Shipman turned out to have forged.
 He was arrested and ultimately convicted of killing 15 patients, but he is suspected of more than 200 murders.
 The final life he took was his own.
 How did “Dr. Death” kill his victims?
 More…